Scroll Top

 Core policy

-A cookie is a small text file that is downloaded onto ‘terminal equipment’ (e.g., a computer or smartphone) when you access a website.
-It allows the website to recognise the user’s device and store some information about the user’s preferences or past actions.
-Most browsers support Cookies, but you can set your preferences to decline them and delete them whenever you like.
-Cookies allow our site to remember your preferences and play an important role in making the site work better for you.
+A cookie is a small text file that is downloaded onto ‘terminal equipment’ (e.g., a computer or a smartphone) when you access a website.
+It allows the website to make user’s experience more efficient by recognising your device and by storing some information about your preferences or past actions.
+Cookies allow websites to remember your preferences and play an important role in making the site work better for you.
 To some extent, cookies can be seen as providing a “memory” for the website, enabling it to recognise a user and respond appropriately.

 How do we use cookies?